 In addition, there is a Top Class VIP Lounge located on the 3rd Floor of the Departure Hall and the 1st floor of the Arrivals Hall.
 The lounge costs 77,000 won for less than two hours and 22,000 won for every additional hour.
 It is suggested that you make a reservation via telephone 2 days in advance (+82-2-2660-2403).

-If you arrive at night or are looking for a place to rest in Seoul, there are many hotels near the airport.
-To find a comprehensive list of hotels with varying price points, click here.
+If you arrive at night or are looking for a place to rest, there are many options.
+To find a comprehensive list of Seoul hotels with varying price points, click here and for a list of hotels specifically near the airport, click here.

 If you’re planning on leaving the airport during your Seoul layover, there’s a number of transportation options available.
 Taxi platforms are available in front of each airport building, including regular, deluxe and short distance taxis (pricing and more info can be found here).
 A rail map and info is here and subway information is located here with information on routes, tickets and stations.
 In addition, there is an assortment of bus options listed here.
 Drivers often do not speak English so you may want to write down your destination in a Korean on a piece of paper.